Sponge cake is based on flour, sugar,

 4 teaspoons baking powder

-1 cup milk (water or orange juice could also be used)
+1 cup milk (water or orange juice could also

 1 tablespoon vanilla essence